Vacherin, the popular French Ice Cream Cake is a celebratory dessert (gluten free). Just add a tub of sorbet, meringue and whipped cream.

 While the meringue is baking in a coolish oven, use the cake ring to mould out both ice cream layers.
 The ice cream shouldn't be too hard, making it easy to spread it into the ring.
 For this part, you will need to act fast so that the ice cream is easy to work with (still frozen, not melted!).

-Start with vanilla ice cream (or try this lemon verbena ice cream), then with raspberry or rhubarb sorbet.
-Leave each layer to harden in the freezer for 30 minutes.
+Start with a layer of vanilla ice cream, then another layer with raspberry sorbet.
+Leave each layer to harden in the freezer for 30 minutes (see recipe card for full details).

-Top the vanilla ice cream with the meringue base, turn upside down and top with Chantilly Cream.
-To finish off, stick on the meringue kisses around the sides using more cream.
+Place the meringue disk as a base on a serving plate, and un-mould the ice cream layers on top of it.
+Then spread over with Chantilly Cream.
+To finish off, stick on the meringue kisses around the sides of the cake using more cream to hold.

-NOTE: I don't add any sugar to the Chantilly cream, as there's enough sugar in the meringue and ice cream.
+NOTE: There's no need to add sugar to the Chantilly cream, as there's enough sugar in the meringue and ice cream.

 Place in the freezer until dessert!
-This dessert is gluten free.
+This ice cream dessert is gluten free.

-Here are a few ice creams that will be delicious as an alternative to the classic vanilla ice cream and raspberry sorbet combination:
+Here are a few delicious variations to the French ice cream cake, instead of using the classic vanilla ice cream and raspberry sorbet combination:

 - chestnut and vanilla (marron glacé)